SirDre/twitler/README.md

 twit-twitler
 =======

-A twitter app for tweeting and store tweets within your database
+A PHP twitter app for tweeting and store tweets within your database